mmaceira/llumdocs/README.md

 - **Gradio UI** – Launch `python -m llumdocs.ui.main` to get a multi-tab interface that exposes each utility with minimal inputs.
 Great for demos and non-technical teammates.
 - **REST API** – Run `uv run uvicorn llumdocs.api.app:app --reload` (or `uvicorn llumdocs.api.app:app`) and call endpoints such as `POST /api/translate` or `POST /api/text/keywords`.
 Responses are JSON-friendly for ERP/RPA integration.
 - **Python services** – Import the services directly (`from llumdocs.services.translation_service import translate_text`) to embed transformations inside automations or background jobs.

+### Interactive API Documentation (Swagger UI)

+Once the FastAPI server is running, visit **`http://localhost:8000/docs`** for interactive API documentation powered by Swagger UI.
+This interface allows you to:

+- **Browse all endpoints** – See all available POST endpoints with their parameters
+- **View examples** – Each endpoint includes example request bodies with accepted values
+- **Test endpoints directly** – Use the "Try it out" button to send requests and see responses
+- **Copy curl commands** – Each endpoint's documentation includes ready-to-use curl examples
+- **Understand schemas** – View request/response models with field descriptions and constraints

+The Swagger UI automatically includes all the examples and accepted values we've configured, making it easy to explore and test the API without writing code.

 ### API Example